Understand the three most common borrower risks in p2p lending to get the most out of it.

 Avoiding the three biggest borrower risks in p2p lending is really no different than any other type of loan.
 The market for peer lending is booming and can be a great resource for your personal or business needs.
 Making sure you get the best rate and using the money responsibly will go a long way to helping achieve your financial goals.
 Used correctly and you may just find yourself using peer loans regularly for all your credit needs.

-When you’re ready to apply for your peer loan, check out Lending Club for the best rates available.
+When you’re ready to apply for your peer loan, check out Personal Loans for the best rates available.
 The largest p2p lending platform has been able to use its size to offer competitive rates and is now offering business loans as well.